 6. Falafel Garden

-Falafel Garden is a vegetarian restaurant in the city centre of Kyoto (two-minute walk from Demachiyanagi Station) serving Israeli Middle Eastern dishes that are otherwise difficult to find in Japan, like crispy falafel and creamy hummus.
+Falafel Garde in the city centre of Kyoto (two-minute walk from Demachiyanagi Station) boasts a vegetarian menu serving Israeli Middle Eastern dishes that are otherwise difficult to find in Japan, like crispy falafel and creamy hummus.

 Address: 5-2 Tanaka Kamiyanagicho, Sakyo Ward, Kyoto, 606-8205